MarcDiethelm/xtc/README.md

 However strictly speaking you don't NEED a node version manager.
 Downloading the installer from the website will work fine.

+<small>Windows users: reopen the CMD after installing to get the updated path for npm.</small>

 ### Node Modules dependencies